Malagasy Sign Language

-The Malagasy Sign Language (Tenin'ny Tanana malagasy, abbreviated TT) is a sign language used for communication among hearing impaired people in Madagascar.
+The Malagasy Sign Language (Tenin'ny Tanana malagasy, abbreviated TTM) is a sign language used for communication among deaf people in Madagascar.
 An estimated 110,000 to 170,000 people (or 1% of the population of Madagascar) are deaf.
 Malagasy Sign Language is similar to Norwegian Sign Language because the first deaf school in Madagascar was founded in 1960 by the Malagasy Lutheran Church with the assistance of a number of Norwegians, including Norwegian teachers.
 That said, a large number of signs in Malagasy Sign seem to be completely unrelated to their Norwegian Sign counterparts.

 Seven deaf schools in Madagascar are sponsored by Evangelical Lutherans.